tom1209/Family-Health-Share/readme.txt

 -Check momentum package for good animations
 -Do CSS, add health conditions slide in and out instead of appearing and disappearing -Allow user ot add notes to health conditions
+-Add validation to creating and joining Family -Actually, just in general I should probably add validation to all my inputs

 BUGS
 -Login and Logout redirect, but this error Error invoking Method 'eventsOnLoggedIn': Internal server error [500]